Alexander Bulatovich: Military service

-After Bulatovich returned to Russia he received a Silver Medal from the Russian Geographical Society for his work in Ethiopia and the military rank of a poruchik (later rotmistr) of the Leib Guard Hussars.
+After Bulatovich returned to Russia, he received a Silver Medal from the Russian Geographical Society for his work in Ethiopia and the military rank of a poruchik (later Rittmeister) of the Leib Guard Hussars.
 He served in Saint Petersburg.
-In 1903 after his talks with Saint John of Kronstadt he resigned from the Army and became a monk (later hiero-schema-monk) of the Russian Skete of Saint Andrew near the much larger St. Panteleimon Monastery on Mount Athos in Greece.
+In 1903, after his talks with Saint John of Kronstadt, he resigned from the Imperial Russian Army and became a monk (later hiero-schema-monk) of the Russian Skete of Saint Andrew near the much larger St. Panteleimon Monastery on Mount Athos in Greece.
+He also visited Ethiopia again, this time trying to establish a Russian Orthodox Monastery there.
+He was tonsured as Father Antony and became known as Hieromonk Antony Bulatovich.